Skip to main content

 A large number of Flow and/or Apex errors can be regularly generated and sent by Salesforce leading to challenges in managing and separating out errors that are new, those that are important to fix and those which can be safely disregarded.

-Gearset provides 5 out of the box preset categories to help manage when and where errors should be displayed.
+Gearset provides 5 out of the box preset categories or 'buckets' to help manage the reviewing and handling Flow errors - similar to how you might create email inbox rules.

-To enable easier management of errors you can move specific Flow and Apex errors to one of five preset categories which deal with errors in different ways.
+To enable easier management of errors you can move specific Flow and Apex errors to one of five pre-set categories which deal with errors in different ways.
+You can do this either manually or create rules that automatically place errors into one of the five pre-sets if they match the rule conditions.

-• Snoozed: Errors marked as Snoozed will temporarily pause notifications for a chosen period of time and, once the snooze period has ended, will automatically return to the Active category when another instance of the error reoccurs.
-This category is designed for errors that you wish to pause notifications for whilst you investigate the issue further or will review after a given time period when more convenient.
+• Snoozed: Errors manually moved to Snoozed will temporarily pause Slack or Teams notifications for a chosen period of time and, once the snooze period has ended, will move back to the Active category when another instance of the error reoccurs.
+This category is useful when you want to pause notifications whilst you investigate issues or will review further after a given time period.

-• Resolved: Errors that were reviewed, determined to require a fix, and the underlying issue was actively actioned and resolved by you or your team (e.g. shipping a fix to Production).
+• Resolved: Errors that were actively acted upon and resolved by you or your team (e.g. shipping a fix to Production).
 Should the same error reoccur after being marked as Resolved it will return to the Active category for further investigation.

 • Click on the error from the list of results to see the details of that error